-3 Types of Clutter: How To Start Decluttering for 2020
+3 Types of Clutter: How To Start Decluttering As A Beginner

-It is now 2020, the start of a new decade.
-That is such an exciting thought & we cannot wait to show you what we have been learning and loving so far.
-One important activity that we have been doing lately, even before 2020 came around, is being aware of our clutter.
+At the beginning of the new year, it can encourage us to start fresh, like decluttering our clutter.
+So, we cannot wait to show you what we have been learning and loving so far.
+One important activity that we have been doing lately is being aware of our clutter.

 There are three types of clutter in which I am going to go over with my real-life examples & then I will give you a challenge for each one in the end.